 Nectar Original

 As a brand, Nectar prioritizes pressure relief and comfort.
 The all-foam flagship Nectar Original mattress is no exception.
-At a value price, the Nectar’s comfort foams are designed to contour to sensitive areas and fill in the lumbar region, while denser foams support the body.
+At a value price, this popular bed-in-a-box features comfort foams designed to contour to sensitive areas and fill in the lumbar region, while denser foams support the body.

 Key product features